wiselenium/wiselenium/README.md

     </tbody>
 </table>

-Then all you'd have to do is lookup for the table and use its built-in methods for the test:
+Then all you have to do is find the table and use its built-in methods for the test:

 ```java
 public class GitHubExample extends WiseTestNG<GitHubExample> {